gocd/docs.go.cd/faq/oauth_overview.md

 Before any third-party application can use GoCD using OAuth, it needs to be registered in Go as an OAuth client.

--   Login as an administrator to Go.
+-   Login as an administrator to GoCD.
 -   Navigate to the **Admin page** , then the **OAuth Clients** tab.
 -   Click the **New OAuth Client** button.
 -   Fill in the **Name** and **Redirect URL** for the third-party application.
 The redirect URL is where Go will send the end-user to once the authorization process is complete.
 -   You'll be presented with a summary of the newly registered application.
-Use the provided Client ID and Secret in the third-party application to enable OAuth communications with Go.
+Use the provided Client ID and Secret in the third-party application to enable OAuth communications with GoCD.

 ### Edit an existing OAuth client

 If you've already registered an OAuth Client, but want to change its name or redirect URL, here's how:

--   Login as an administrator to Go.
+-   Login as an administrator to GoCD.
 -   Navigate to the **Admin page** , then the **OAuth Clients** tab.
 -   Locate the Client you want to modify and click the **Edit** link next to it.
 -   Edit the necessary fields and click the **Update** button to save your changes.

 ### Delete an existing OAuth client

-If you want to un-register/delete an OAuth Client (prevent it from accessing Go via OAuth), here's how:
+If you want to un-register/delete an OAuth Client (prevent it from accessing GoCD via OAuth), here's how:

--   Login as an administrator to Go.
+-   Login as an administrator to GoCD.
 -   Navigate to the **Admin page** , then the **OAuth Clients** tab.
 -   Locate the Client you want to delete and click the **Destroy** link next to it.
 -   Confirm the deletion in the popup box.

 ### Request for authorization code

-Your client needs to contact Go server for an authorization code using the client Id and client secret.
-Go verifies that the requesting application has been registered with it.
+Your client needs to contact GoCD server for an authorization code using the client Id and client secret.
+GoCD verifies that the requesting application has been registered with it.

 Send a request to: https://your-go-server.com:8154/oauth/authorize with the following query parameters: